-The creation of a gun registry by use of telephone metadata or other records gathered through the NSA would effectively repeal the anti-registration provisions by implication-a prospect that is disfavored in general, and especially so "[w]here both laws are passed at the same session."
+Beyond implicating Second Amendment and public safety concerns, the government's interpretation of Section 215 violates basic principles of statutory construction.
+Statutes should be read to avoid absurd results, see S.E.C. v.
+Rosenthal, 650 F.3d 156, 162 (2d Cir.
+2011), and it would be absurd to think that the Congress would adopt and maintain a web of statutes intended to protect against the creation of a national gun registry, while simultaneously authorizing the FBI and the NSA to gather records that could effectively create just such a registry.
+Doing so would effectively repeal the anti-registration provisions by implication-a prospect that is disfavored in general, and especially so "[w]here both laws are passed at the same session."
 Pullen v.
 Morgenthau, 73 F.2d 281, 283 (2d Cir.
-1934).3 As

-3 The Government appears to have agreed with this view when it stated that Section 215 did not "clearly and explicitly" override privacy provisions of the Census Act.
-See Appellants' Br. at 19.
-But the census statutes only expressly guard against unauthorized disclosure of census information by the government itself.
-See 13 U.S.C. §§ 9, 214.
-While pleased that the Government recognizes the policy against repeal by implication in this one context, the NRA is reluctant to assume that the demonstrated below, the Congress has consistently acted to protect the privacy interests of gun owners, not only before the enactment of the Patriot Act and throughout the period in which the Act has been reauthorized and amended, but especially by acting-in the same year as the most recent reauthorization of the Patriot Act-to give permanent effect to several appropriations amendments directly touching on gun owners' privacy.
-The District Court's interpretation of Section 215 would allow all of these provisions to be effectively overridden at will, and is therefore implausible.
+1934).
+As demonstrated below, the Congress has consistently acted to protect the privacy interests of gun owners, not only before the enactment of the Patriot Act, and throughout the period in which the Act has been reauthorized, but especially by acting-in the same year as the most recent reauthorization of the Patriot Act-to give permanent effect to several appropriations amendments directly touching on gun owners' privacy.
+The government's interpretation of Section 215 would allow all of these provisions to be effectively overridden at will, and is therefore implausible.

-A. The Government's interpretation of Section 215 would nullify statutory protections against centralization of gun ownership records.
+A. The government's interpretation of Section 215 would nullify statutory protections against centralization of gun ownership records.